pearls-lab/pearls-lab.github.io/_pages/join_us.md

 nav: true
 nav_order: 5
 ---
+The lab is currently NOT recruiting anyone: interns, undergrads, master's, PhD students, etc. at his moment.
+This may change in the Fall/Winter Quarters.
+Please check back then.

-The lab is currently recruiting *only* PhD Students starting Fall 2024 to work on topics related our research interests, particularly students with a strong background in: reinforcement learning, natural language processing, machine learning, and general deep learning engineering.
+When positions are available we are interested in recruiting is select topics, particularly students with a strong background in: reinforcement learning, natural language processing, machine learning, and general deep learning engineering.

 Please mention "Prithviraj Ammanabrolu" as a potential PI on your [PhD application](https://cse.ucsd.edu/graduate/admissions) to UCSD CSE.
 It is the only way to ensure that Raj will see your application.